 Every Jacksonville City Hall reporter has his or her favorite dumbass bill.
 Mine is one filed, ironically enough, by a councilman now staring down dozens of charges in a scheme to defraud.

-Councilman Reggie Brown filed a bill to ban backing into driveways a couple of years back.
-Brown, the erstwhile CEO of such key local companies as RB Packaging and A Plus Training and Consultants, said that trunks of abandoned cars in people’s yards were being used as drop points for, well, packages.
+Councilman Warren Jones filed a bill to ban backing into driveways a couple of years back.
+After Jones left council, the bill was pushed by Reggie Brown, the erstwhile CEO of such key local companies as RB Packaging and A Plus Training and Consultants, said that trunks of abandoned cars in people’s yards were being used as drop points for, well, packages.

 Scary stuff.
 It required an equally scary solution: a prima facie presumption of guilt for backing into one’s own driveway.
 Apparently, the needs of government, to offer a collective and illusory notion of safety, superseded the right to choose how one functions on his or her own property.